xtemplate/xtpl/README.md

 xtpl
 ====

-a template engine based on kissy-xtemplate
+a template engine based on kissy-xtemplate(easier in express).

+    app.set("view engine", "xtpl");

 ## layout

     {{!layout "./layoutname"}}

-layout tag must be at the top of template file.
+layout tag must be at the top of template file. (default layout: "./layout").

+And you can set `views options` to specify layout config.

+    app.set("views options", {"defaultLayout": false, "layout": true});

 ## Example